Bicidyahan: The raid of 'Galla-eri'

 After this final battle, the fleeing Galla were hacked down and Sultan Farax Cisman was henceforth given the nickname of Gallaeri(expeller of pagans), a name that survives within the Bicidyahan sub-clan that descend from him.

 19th century

+In the ensuing century, the Bicidyahan were led by two competing Sultans: Sultan Ducaale Hadal-Wanaajiye of the more numerous Bah-Gafar (Samatar, Mohammed, Sharmarke) Gaalo-eri, and his rival to the west, Sultan Shirre Baalle of the Bah-Dir (Wacays, Xildiid) Gaalo-eri.
+As noted by the Italian explorer Luigi Robecchi Bricchetti in his book "Tradizioni storiche dei Somali Migiurtini raccolte in Obbia", the Bicidyahan were represented by “Shire Baalle, for the Reer Bah Dir of the westernmost part, and Ducale Caadil Vonanagi, for the more numerous Reer Bah Gafar.”

-In the ensuing century, the Bicidyahan would expand into the Geladi and Wardheer pasturelands, putting them into direct conflict with a number of tribes.
-This culminated into open war when their then allies, the Marehan specifically the Rer Wegeida were attacked in Geladi during the late 1870s.
+They Bicidyahan would later expand into the Geladi and Wardheer pasturelands, putting them into direct conflict with a number of tribes.
+This culminated into open war when their then allies, the Marehan were attacked in Geladi during the late 1870s.
 The Italian book 'Rassegna italiana politica letteraria' provides a brief synopsis of the event, stating:

 "About seventy years ago, a group of Ogadèn pushed back as far as Gorof, in the territory of Galàdi, with the intention of raiding the Marrehan cattle and gathered there for the abundance of pastures; but they were driven back, although the Marrehans suffered severe loses and their leader Gogge Mahmud Nur himself fell.